emilio-navarro/GeminiRTC-Documentation/README.md

 A production-ready WebRTC implementation for Android with Jetpack Compose UI and Node.js signaling server.
 This project demonstrates real-time peer-to-peer communication with comprehensive error handling, reactive state management, and modern Android architecture patterns.

-## 📱 Project Overview
+## Project Overview
-**🛑 NOTE:** This repository exists as a **read-only public portfolio piece** to showcase the architecture and technical depth of the private `GeminiRTC` codebase. **Contributions, Pull Requests, and Issues are not accepted for this specific document.
+**NOTE:** This repository exists as a **read-only public portfolio piece** to showcase the architecture and technical depth of the private `GeminiRTC` codebase. **Contributions, Pull Requests, and Issues are not accepted for this specific document.
 Contact me if you want to be a contributor.**

 **GeminiRTC** is a complete WebRTC solution featuring:
 - **Android Client**: Modern Jetpack Compose app with reactive WebRTC implementation
 - **Signaling Server**: Node.js WebSocket server for peer coordination
 - **Production Features**: Comprehensive error handling, logging, testing, and monitoring

-## 🎥 Video Demonstration
+## Video Demonstration

 Check out a live demo of the GeminiRTC application establishing a real-time data channel connection and exchanging messages.

 [Download the video](https://github.com/emilio-navarro/GeminiRTC-Documentation/raw/refs/heads/main/geminirtc_demo.mp4)

-## 🏗️ Architecture
+## Architecture

 ### Android Architecture
 - **UI Layer**: Jetpack Compose with Material 3 Design System